We’re Mountain Learning Design.

 - slapped together our slides the night before (which is also why we had small images, lots of text, and needed a prompt to remember what to say!)

 If you’re like most subject matter experts, you haven’t studied adult learning principles and you certainly didn’t go to design school.
 You designed your course slides like all of the ones you’ve seen, and you have likely sat through some very BAD presentations.

 When your professional reputation is at stake you’ll want to utilize both adult learning and graphic design principles to communicate your ideas and successfully create your own online learning experience.

 We love creating presentations.
 We love helping you create better courses.

 The official bio

-Marjory Gaouette of Mountain Learning Design is an award winning program developer who has helped community groups, organizations, post-secondary faculty and entrepreneurs design and develop continuing education learning experiences.
+Marjory Gaouette of Mountain Learning Design is an award-winning program developer who has helped community groups, organizations, post-secondary faculty, and entrepreneurs design and develop continuing education learning experiences.

 Marjory began her education at McMaster University completing an undergraduate degree studying the humanities.
-She went on to receive her Bachelor of Education at University of Alberta.
+She went on to receive her Bachelor of Education at the University of Alberta.
 Recently Marjory completed a graduate degree in leadership at the University of Guelph where she researched leadership and social change.
 She’s now completing an Instructional Design Certificate.

-As an education professional she has been creating online learning experiences since 2004.
+As an education professional, she has been creating online learning experiences since 2004.